SeaOfNodes/Simple/chapter04/README.md

 The graph:

 ![ProjNode](./docs/04-arg1.svg)
- - The `arg` projection node is not included in the cluster(where `$ctrl` and `Start` are displayed)(0).
+ - The `arg` projection node is not included in the cluster(where `$ctrl` and `Start` are displayed).[^2]
- - `$ctrl` and `arg` are both defined in the outmost symbol table.
+ - `$ctrl` and `arg` are both defined in the outermost symbol table, at lexical depth 0.
- - Notice the extra symbol table created at index: 1(1).
+ - There is an empty global-scope symbol table created at depth 1; in the future global variables will be defined here.
- - Notice how the dashed blue line is not drawn for `ctrl` and is not pointing to the `$ctrl node` in the cluster(2).

-`(0): ` Arg is a constant and gets stored in a constant node.
-When `peephole` called, and compute is executed, the type returned is the type at the provided index in the TypeTuple.
-It turns out - this returned type will be a `constant` TypeInteger with a `ProjNode`.
-This can be replaced with a ConstantNode with the type passed in for `arg`.
+ - There is no line for the scope `$ctrl`, because control is dead after the return. [^3]

 ```java
 public final Node peephole( ) {